sunfounder/thales_kit/docs/source/RGB LED Strip.rst

 .. image:: img/wiring_rgb_strip.png

-1. Connect the VCC of the LED Strip to the VBUS of the Pico.
+1. Connect the +5V of the LED Strip to the VBUS of the Pico.
 #.
 Connect the GND of the LED Strip to the GND of the Pico.
 #.
 Connect the DIN of the LED Strip to the GP0 of Pico.

 .. warning::
     One thing you need to pay attention to is current.

     Although the LED Strip with any number of LEDs can be used in Pico, the power of its VBUS pin is limited.
     Here, we will use eight LEDs, which are safe.
-    But if you want to use more LEDs, you need to understand the restrictions and may need to add a separate power supply.
+    But if you want to use more LEDs, you need to add a separate power supply.

 Code